Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 Economic damages aim to compensate the victim for the financial impact of the harm suffered and restore them to the financial position they would have been in had the injury or negligence not occurred.

-Non-Economic Damages
+Noneconomic Damages

-Non-economic damages represent the intangible and subjective losses a victim experiences because of an injury or negligence.
+Noneconomic damages represent the intangible and subjective losses a victim experiences because of an injury or negligence.
 These damages are more challenging to quantify and can vary significantly between individuals.

-Non-economic damages can include pain and suffering, emotional distress, loss of enjoyment of life, disfigurement, and loss of companionship or consortium.
-Non-economic damages aim to compensate the victim for the physical and emotional impact of the harm suffered.
+Noneconomic damages can include pain and suffering, emotional distress, loss of enjoyment of life, disfigurement, and loss of companionship or consortium.
+Noneconomic damages aim to compensate the victim for the physical and emotional impact of the harm suffered.

-Is There a Statute of Limitations?
+Is There A Statute Of Limitations?

 In the state of Maryland, there is a statute of limitations that places a time limit on medical malpractice claims.
-This time limit protects medical providers from historic claims that will be difficult to evidence because of the time that has passed.
+This time limit protects medical providers from historical claims that will be difficult to evidence because of the time that has passed.

 While this is a long time, the sooner you involve your attorney following the incident, the better, as it will give them more time to work on your case.
 Medical malpractice lawsuits are notoriously complex and will require a lot of investigation and discussion with medical experts.

-How Long After a Medical Procedure Can I Sue a Doctor?
+How Long After A Medical Procedure Can I Sue A Doctor?

 This will depend upon the severity of your injuries.
 In order for your attorney to truly understand your damages, they will want to wait until the scope of your injuries has been fully understood.
 This protects you from pursuing compensation that does not fully account for your injuries.

-What if My Doctor Did Not Mention Any Potential Risks or Complications?
+What If My Doctor Did Not Mention Any Potential Risks Or Complications?
 Can I Sue Them Anyway?

 If your doctor did not mention any potential risks or complications associated with a treatment or procedure, it could be considered a breach of their duty to inform you and potentially be grounds to sue them.

-In a doctor-patient relationship, the doctor has a responsibility to provide patients with sufficient information about their medical condition, treatment options, and potential risks or complications so that they can make informed decisions about their healthcare.
+In a doctor-patient relationship, the doctor has a responsibility to provide patients with sufficient information about their medical condition, treatment options, and potential risks or complications so that they can make informed decisions about their health care.

 An experienced medical malpractice attorney can help assess the validity of your claim.